pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - The default rules that John ships with are exceptionally good, and most users won't have to tinker with them.

 When conducting a password-cracking attack, John supports several different modes of operation including the following:
-- "Single-crack" mode: This mode is the fastest and most limited mode suppported by John.
-It bases its guesses only on information from the user account, including the account name and General Electric Computer Operating System (GECOS) field, a block of arbitratry text associated with each account.
+- "Single-crack" mode: This mode is the fastest and most limited mode supported by John.
+It bases its guesses only on information from the user account, including the account name and General Electric Computer Operating System (GECOS) field, a block of arbitrary text associated with each account.
 - Wordlist mode: As its name implies, this mode guesses passwords based on a dictionary, creating numerous permutations of the words using the rule set.
-- Incremental mode: This is John's mode for implementing a complete brute-force attack, trying all possible character combinations as password gueses.
+- Incremental mode: This is John's mode for implementing a complete brute-force attack, trying all possible character combinations as password guesses.
 A brilliant feature of this mode is to use character frequency tables to ensure the most widely used characters have a heavier weighting in the guessing.
 - External mode: You can create custom functions to generate guesses using this external mode

 By default, John starts using single-crack mode, moves onto wordlist mode, and finally tries incremental mode.
 Even in the face of all of this flexibility, John's default values are well tuned for most password-cracking attacks.
 By simply executing the John program and feeding it an unshadowed password file, the attacker can quickly and easily crack passwords, as shown below.